-WHICH UNLOCK METHOD IS THE MOST SECURE FOR YOUR ANDROID? - AndroidPIT
+Which unlock method is the most secure for your Android? - AndroidPIT

 I’m sure you’ve noticed that Android has a number of options aimed at making your device more secure.
-One of those features is different methods to unlock the screen: Pattern, PIN, password, iris, and fingerprints, just to mention a few.
+One of those features is different methods to unlock the screen: pattern, PIN, password, iris scan and fingerprint, just to mention a few.
 Below, we’ll explain the goal behind each one, and then you can choose the most practical unlock method for you and the most secure one for your Android.

 Facial recognition